Regardless of your take on Scientology, they know how to run an organization

-The Face of Success
+The face of success

 Members of the Church of Scientology are focused, in part, on self-improvement.
 Part of that process is identifying things about themselves they want to improve and then taking courses to learn how to grow and change.

 Do you provide the same opportunities for your employees?
 Can your best and your worst employees tell you what they need to do to improve and what awaits them at the next level?
 If the answer is "no," then perhaps you're not offering a clear enough path to growth and success.
 That can't be good for your business.

-While it's true that not everyone in your organization will become a manager or a leader, everyone could surely take on a little more responsibility, do a little better, work a little smarter.
+While it's true that not everyone in your organization will become a manager or a leader, everyone could surely take on a little more responsibility, do a little better and work a little smarter.
 Providing a clearly defined path to those goals will help you grow your business while making your employees feel like a valuable part of your organization.

 When Hubbard died in 1986, his church could have easily died with him.
 Instead, a young leader from within the church stepped forward, took the helm and steered Scientology toward exponential growth.

 That leader, David Miscavige, has been accused of mistreating and manipulating his employees and followers – a claim he denies.
 Miscavige is the public face of the church, its spokesperson and its commander-in-chief.
 By all accounts, no decisions get made without the input of the church's leader.

 Is your organization's structure as clearly defined?
-Do your employees and customers know who runs your organization and what the chain of command is for everyday decisions as well as in emergency situations?
+Do your employees and customers know who runs your organization and what the chain of command is for everyday decisions as well as emergency situations?